tum-pbs/pbdl-book/overview.md

 Overview
 ============================

-The following "book" of targets _"Physics-Based Deep Learning"_ techniques (PBDL), i.e., the field of methods with combinations of physical modeling and deep learning (DL) techniques.
+The following "book" of targets _"Physics-Based Deep Learning"_ techniques, i.e., methods that combine physical modeling and numerical simulations with deep learning (DL).
 Here, DL will typically refer to methods based on artificial neural networks.
-The general direction of PBDL represents a very active, quickly growing and exciting field of research.
+The general direction of Physics-Based Deep Learning represents a very active, quickly growing and exciting field of research.

 ## Motivation

-From weather forecasts (? ) to quantum physics (? ),
+From weather forecasts (? ) over X, Y,
 ... more ...
+to quantum physics (? ),
 using numerical analysis to obtain solutions for physical models has become an integral part of science.

+At the same time, machine learning technologies and deep neural networks in particular, have led to impressive achievements in a variety of field.
 Among others, GPT-3
 has recently demonstrated that learning models can achieve astounding accuracy for processing natural language.
 Also: AlphaGO, closer to physics: protein folding...
 This is a vibrant, quickly developing field with vast possibilities.

-At the same time, machine
-learning technologies and deep neural networks in particular, have given rise to concerns that this technology has the poten- tial to replace the traditional, simulation-driven approach to science.
+The successes of DL approaches have given rise to concerns that this technology has the potential to replace the traditional, simulation-driven approach to science.
 Instead of relying on models that are carefully crafted from first principles, can data collections of sufficient size be processed to provide the correct answers instead?